Decorative pattern of dots

 Some examples of the kinds of activities you could do to make those differences are:

-- Co-creation of research with relevant communities
+• Co-creation of research questions with relevant communities

-Participatory research
+Participatory Research

-Vaughn and Jacquez (2020) develop a helpful definition that offers a starting point for reflection, highlighting that in participatory research, knowledge is co-created in collaboration with those with direct, lived- and living- experience of the topic in focus:
+Vaughn and Jacquez (2020) developed a helpful definition that offers a starting point for reflection, highlighting that in participatory research, knowledge is co-created in collaboration with those with direct, lived- and living- experience of the topic in focus:

 “Participatory research (PR) encompasses research designs, methods, and frameworks that use systematic inquiry in direct collaboration with those affected by an issue being studied for the purpose of action or change.
 PR engages those who are not necessarily trained in research but belong to or represent the interests of the people who are the focus of the research.” (p.1)